 Before publishing, the draft goes through automatic verification.
 A validation module checks names, facts, and concepts against an encyclopedic database to avoid errors.
 An HTML layout check then ensures that paragraphs, headers, and links are clean and properly formatted.

 Waiting for search crawlers to find a new sitemap naturally is too slow.
 As soon as an article is ready, the system sends an immediate update request directly to search engine crawling services.
 This forces crawlers to visit and index the page within minutes, reducing delay times significantly.
+Fargus then pre-warms the CDN cache, serving pages to readers in under 50 milliseconds.

 Performance: Automated Newsroom vs. Human Teams